gazebosim/gz-sim/README.md

 This approach eliminates the need to download and compile source code, and dependencies are handled for you.
 The downside of a binary install is that you won't be able to modify the code.
-See [Source Install](#source-install) for information on installing Ignition Gazebo from source.
+See [Source Install](#source-install) for information on installing Gazebo Sim from source.

 **Ubuntu Bionic**